If you haven’t found Love from your dating type, read this

-What having a “type” actually means and where it stems from, why your “type” may be more “restricting” than helpful, and how to evolve from dating strictly within your “type” – these are questions you will find answers to within this post.
+What having a “type” actually means and where it stems from, why your dating type may be more restricting than helpful, and how to evolve from dating strictly within your type – these are questions you will find answers to within this post.

-Yet, unfortunately, I think the bigger picture of having a “type” is lost once it literally becomes the face of your dating lens…and especially when it comes to finding Love.
-And that’s just it – most believe their “type” IS the gateway to true Love and relationship compatibility/happiness.
+I think the bigger picture of having a dating type is lost once it literally becomes the face or sole focus of your dating lens, especially when it comes to finding Love.
+And that’s just it – many believe their type is this gateway to true Love, relationship compatibility and fulfillment.

-But in this post I hope to help you reconsider that belief…and the hype behind your dating “type”.
+I hope to help you reconsider that belief…and the hype behind your dating type.

 *For the single ladies, if you haven't found Love from your dating "type", read this!
 What having a "type" actually means and where it stems from, why your "type" may be more "restricting" than helpful, and how to evolve from dating strictly within your "type" - these are questions you will find answers to within this post.

-Now take a look at your list.
+Now reflect back to your dating type.
 I’ll bet there are multiple physical and material attributes listed.
-That’s okay, don’t panic yet.
+That’s okay, don’t panic.

-*Material attributes consist of personal lifestyle, common stereotypes ( examples such as the “hipster” vibe, real “southern gentlemen”, or tattooed musician “types”), personal aesthetics (taste in clothes and music, smoking/drinking, hairstyle, kind of car, self-care, etc.), the size of his wallet, the level of rank or “prestigious-ness” in his job title, social popularity or fan base, etc.
+Material attributes consist of personal lifestyle, common stereotypes (i.e., the “hipster” vibe, real “southern gentlemen”, or tattooed musician band geek”), personal aesthetics (i.e., taste in clothes and music, smoking/drinking, hairstyle, kind of car, self-care routine, etc.), the size of his wallet, the level of rank or “prestigious-ness” in his job title, social status or fan base (i.e., a fitness influencer, celebrity).

-• Rearrange your preferences by *vital importance – consider what you will and will not TOLERATE, zero exceptions (i.e., smoking, tattoos, has kids, etc.), and start making the necessary “adjustments“/eliminations accordingly. *This is not to be confused with lowering your “standards” – you are not doing that here.
+• Rearrange your preferences by vital importance – consider what you will and will not accept, zero exceptions (i.e., smoking, tattoos, has kids, etc.), and start making the necessary adjustments/eliminations accordingly.

 • Consider the fact that people’s looks, personal style, and even lifestyle changes – with age, time, growth, maturity, etc. – as will yours.

-A “type” often stems much, much deeper than just preferences
+A type often goes deeper than just preferences

-You don’t just suddenly wake up one day and realize, “This is the type of person I need and want to be with!
+You don’t just suddenly wake up one day and realize, “*This* is the type of person I HAVE to be with!

-The reality could very well be that your type is simply not right [healthy] for you.
+That’s not a type, that’s a conditioning, and you could be fantasizing over someone for the wrong reasons.
+The reality could very well be that your type is simply not realistic or healthy for you.

-• If you notice or have a consistent negative pattern (beyond harmless incompatibility) in your previous relationships, take the steps to understand from an introspective viewpoint (a professional can serve as your best help in what needs to be surfaced).
+• If you notice or have a consistent pattern (beyond harmless incompatibility) in relationships with those of your type, take the steps to understand from an introspective viewpoint (a professional can serve as your best help in what needs to be surfaced).

-• Ask yourself what role you may be playing that contributes to your failing “type”, and whether or not that is working for you.
+• Ask yourself what role you may be playing, and whether your type is worth clinging to.

-On the flip side, having a type can also make you feel all around stuck.
-Or depleted, empty, and exhausted – without any hope in sight of getting off the sh*tshow merry-go-round.
-And I don’t mean just stuck with the same “type” of person, but inhibited from new experiences, upholding personal standards, personal growth, self-love, and stability, as well as simply breaking out from your comfort zone.
+On the flip side, having a type can also make you feel stuck.
+Or depleted, empty, and exhausted – you’re tired of going round and round on the same merry-go-round.
+Being stuck can mean being inhibited from new experiences, upholding personal standards, personal growth and stability, as well as simply breaking out from your comfort zone.

 Familiarity does not equal safety, security, or compatibility.
 Familiarity is also not chemistry.
 Compatibility and connection fuel chemistry.